idaholab/moose/modules/optimization/doc/content/source/materials/MisfitReporterOffsetFunctionMaterial.md

 $\frac{\partial m(\mathbf{x})}{\partial u(\mathbf{x})} = -2 \sum_{i=1}^{n} g(\mathbf{p}_{m,i}, \mathbf{x}) \left( u_{m,i} g(\mathbf{p}_{m,i}, \mathbf{x}) - u(\mathbf{x}) g(\mathbf{p}_{m,i}, \mathbf{x}) \right).$

-These equations represent the misfit value and its gradient computed by the `GaussianMisfit` material at each quadrature point in the simulation.
+These equations represent the misfit value and its gradient computed by the `MisfitReporterOffsetFunctionMaterial` material at each quadrature point in the simulation.
 The misfit value quantifies the discrepancy between the measured data and the simulation variable, while the misfit gradient provides the sensitivity of the misfit with respect to changes in the simulation variable.

 ## Example Input File Syntax